Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Conclusion

-This study is a motivating example for policymakers aiming to design a more trustworthy and accurate census.
+This study is a motivating example for policymakers aiming to design a more trustworthy census.
 We center specific concerns deterring residents of public housing from participating in the census and other government surveys and show how public statistics from the Decennial Census and HUD could be combined to reveal households living in violation of HUD occupancy limits.
-In seconds on a standard laptop, we can link 2010 Decennial Census and HUD data to detect if a given census block must contain a household in violation of the standard HUD occupancy limits and generate a set of reconstructions that could be used to identify characteristics of those households.
-Our attack leverages only a very small subset of the published Decennial Census Statistics---using more Decennial Census tables would likely improve this attack even further \citep{abowd_2010_2023}.
+In seconds on a standard laptop, an attacker can link 2010 Decennial Census and HUD data to detect if a given census block contains a household in violation of the standard HUD occupancy limits and generate a set of reconstructions that could be used to identify the recorded characteristics of those households.
+The attack leverages only a very small subset of the published Decennial Census Statistics---using more Decennial Census tables, additional external data, and more sophisticated reconstruction techniques could improve this attack even further \citep{abowd_2010_2023}.

-More thorough evaluation of the 2020 disclosure avoidance system is needed, but our experiments on synthetic data provide some evidence that the 2020 disclosure avoidance system---and similar systems deployed across government agencies---could provide stronger protection against privacy concerns that impede trustworthy, accurate public data.
+More expansive evaluation of the 2020 disclosure avoidance system and alternative protections is needed, but our experiments on synthetic data in this simplified setting provide some evidence that the 2020 disclosure avoidance system---and similar systems deployed at other government agencies---could provide stronger protection against privacy concerns that impede trustworthy public data.